Skip to main content

 Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

-Understanding Layakari
+Understanding Layakari in Sooltaal

-The Structure and Characteristics of Sooltaal
+The Structure of Sooltaal

 Sooltaal (also known as Sultaal or Shooltaal) is a rhythmic cycle of 10 beats (matras).
 It is divided into 5 equal divisions (vibhags) of 2 beats each.
 This taal is commonly used in Dhrupad gayaki and is known for its majestic and solemn character.